mstksg/inCode/copy/entries/io-purity.md

 Oh wait.
 This means that if I type something different into standard input, the program will return something different, right?
 How is this pure?

-Here is the crucial difference between **evaluation** and **execution**.
+Here is the crucial difference between **evaluation** and **execution**:

 `main` will always **evaluate** to the exact same computation data structure.

 The computer/processor --- which is given a binary representation of the IO data structure, and is completely separate from the language itself --- now **executes** this binary/compiled data structure.
-Its execution of this binary is, of course, [potentially unpredictable][halting].
-The instructions/binary that it follows will be the same every time.
-The result of those instructions will be different every time (as someone who has ever attempted to bake a cake can testify).
+Its execution of this binary is, of course, [potentially unpredictable][halting], and can depend on things like the temperature, the network connection, the person at the keyboard, the database contents, etc.  The *instructions/binary* that it follows will be the same every time.
+The *result* of those instructions will be different every time (as someone who has ever attempted to bake a cake can testify).

 [halting]: http://en.wikipedia.org/wiki/Halting_problem